 Medicare forms the foundation of health care coverage for Americans age 65 and older.
 A portion of Medicare coverage, Part A, is free for most Americans who worked in the U.S. and thus paid payroll taxes for many years.
 Part A is called “hospital insurance.”
 If you qualify for Social Security, you will qualify for Part A.

 Part B, referred to as medical insurance, is not free.
 You pay a monthly premium for Medicare Part B. Part B is the portion of Medicare that more closely resembles what you may think of as traditional health insurance.
 Let’s take a look at what Medicare Part B covers.

-You usually will not pay extra for preventative services.
-Below is a sample of the preventive services covered by Medicare Part B. Additional services not listed here may also be available.
+This is not a complete list of preventative services covered by Medicare Part B. Additional services not listed are also available.

 Other Medically Necessary Services

 There are other items covered by Part B in addition to preventive services.
 For many of these items, a deductible may apply, and you may pay 20% of the Medicare-approved cost.
 There is no yearly limit on how much you may have to pay in out-of-pocket costs for health care services.

 For this reason, many people also have a Medicare Supplement policy, sometimes called a Medigap policy, to help cover the “gaps” in coverage.
 These supplemental policies may be able to provide more complete coverage with the assurance of annual out-of-pocket cost limits.

 Here are some other items covered by Part B which may be subject to the deductible and co-pay:

 - Cardiac rehabilitation